Close Your Eyes (group): Formation through Project 7 and other activities

-2025: Debut with Eternalt, Snowy Summer, Blackout
+2025: Debut with Eternalt, Snowy Summer, Blackout, and "Beyond Your Eyes"

 On January 21, 2025, it was revealed that they had done their first magazine photoshoot with Cosmopolitan Korea, confirming their debut set for April, which was later confirmed by JTBC.

-On March 5, it was announced that they would make their official debut on April 2, with the EP Eternalt.
-The group held a showcase to commemorate their debut and the EP's release.
-On April 8, they won their first music broadcast trophy in 6 days since debut on The Show with "All My Poetry".
+On March 5, it was announced that they would make their official debut on April 2, with the mini album Eternalt, alongside its lead single "All My Poetry", with member Minwook credited as a lyricist.
+The group held a showcase to commemorate their debut and the mini album's release.
+"All My Poetry" earned Close Your Eyes their first music show trophy 6 days after debut on SBS's The Show on April 8, followed by an additional win on KBS2's Music Bank on April 11.